-Either way you choose, two hits from either will defeat them.
+Either way you choose, two hits will defeat them.
 After that, grab the goodies inside the den and venture to another.
 It’s not really hard, but it is time consuming.
 You can glance in the entrance of each one to find the ones that have the Zora Eggs, which are the only ones you’re required to kill, but killing all of them will reunite the two Seahorses, who gift you with a Piece of Heart.
-Once you’ve collected all three Zora Eggs, (unfortunately we cannot use our Ocarina underwater,) swim up to the top and get lost in the murky water on purpose to return to the start of the area.
+Once you’ve collected all three Zora Eggs (unfortunately you cannot use the Ocarina underwater), swim up to the top and get lost in the murky water on purpose to return to the start of the area.
 Swim back through the pillars.

 New Wave Bossa Nova

-With that, we have everything we need to enter the Great Bay Temple.
-There’s a few more things we can get in the meantime, though, so put your remaining Rupees in the Bank and play the Song of Time.
+With that, you have everything you need to enter the Great Bay Temple.
+There are a few more things you can get beforehand, though, so put your remaining rupees in the bank and play the Song of Time.

 8.4 Great Bay Collection

 Go to the Trading Post in West Clock Town.
 Inside, you can speak with the Scarecrow here named Pierre.
 He simply loves music, so why not play him some?
 Whip out your Ocarina while standing near him and he’ll get excited, asking you to play a song.
 This is your chance to make up your very own song!
 Make sure it’s something you can remember!
 You’ll be using this mysterious song a couple of times throughout the game.